zextras/tech-doc/source/suite/docs.rst

 communicate with the master LDAP server as well as with all Proxy servers.

-.. _installation_and_configuration:
+.. _docs_installation_and_configuration:

 Installation and Configuration
 ==============================

-   **Important**

-   This component must be installed on one or more dedicated nodes running Ubuntu 16.04 LTS, Ubuntu 18.04 LTS or Red Hat Centos 7.
+.. important:: This component must be installed on one or more dedicated nodes running Ubuntu 16.04 LTS, Ubuntu 18.04 LTS or Red Hat Centos 7.

-.. _docs_nodes:
+.. _docs_docs_nodes:

 Docs Nodes
 ----------